obeli-sk/obelisk/ROADMAP.md

 ## feat: Multiple execution queues
 Allow specifying queue ID when submitting, and when configuring an executor.

-## feat: Configurable network access for activities, webhooks
-Enable allow/deny lists of remote hosts for HTTP client.

-## feat: Support WIT-only WASM files
-Allow pushing and declaring WASM resources only containing the WIT.
-Needed for external activities.

-## feat: Long running monitor trigger
-Similar to a webhook endpoint, new component type with `main`, restarts on exit or trap.
-Can listen to a HTTP stream and trigger an execution.
-Could be used to monitor MQTT, UDP etc.

 ## feat: Keepalives for activities, extending the lock until completion